awsdocs/aws-codebuild-user-guide/doc_source/test-report-group-create-cli.md

      }
      ```

       Replace `bucket-name` with your S3 bucket name and `path` with the path in your S3 bucket to where you want to export the files\.
 If you want to compress the exported files, for `packaging`, specify `ZIP`\.
 Otherwise, specify `NONE`\.
 Use `encryptionDisabled` to specify whether to encrypt the exported files\.
 If you encrypt the exported files, enter your customer master key \(CMK\)\.
-For more information, see [Update a Report Group](report-group-export-settings.md)\.
+For more information, see [Update a report group](report-group-export-settings.md)\.
    + Use the following JSON to specify that your test report does not export raw test files:

      ```